astronomer/astro-docs/ac/next/install-vm.md

     sudo systemctl start astronomer-core@webserver.service
     ```

-You can now access the Airflow UI in a web browser via `http://localhost:8080`.

 > **Note:** For added security and stability, we recommend running the Webserver behind a reverse proxy and load balancer such as [nginx](https://www.nginx.com/).
 For more information on this feature, read the [Apache Airflow documentation](https://airflow.apache.org/docs/stable/howto/run-behind-proxy.html).

 ## Step 5: Set Up the Worker Machines